Ammarjunejo/testing/readme.txt

 basic commands

-ONLY FOR THE FIRST TIME
+ONLY FOR THE FIRST TIME,,,,,
 ___________________________
 touch README.md
 git init